StandingPadAnimations/kubo/README.md

 ## Ew, Rust (Actual comment I've gotten)
 You're not forced to use this, I created this for personal use and wanted to share it.

+## Contributing
+Check out `CONTRIBUTING.md` in the GitHub repo for more information!